alnemari-m/TinyML_EdgeAi/README.md

 The complete presentation is available as a PDF: **[TinyML_EdgeAI_Presentation.pdf](TinyML_EdgeAI_Presentation.pdf)**

-Individual slides are organized in the `slides/` directory (see below).
+Individual slides are available in **SVG format** in the `slides/` directory, making them fully editable and customizable for your own use (see organization below).

 ## 📚 Contents